Medieval medicine of Western Europe: Theories of medicine

 Although each of these theories has distinct roots in different cultural and religious traditions, they were all intertwined in the general understanding and practice of medicine.
 For example, the Benedictine abbess and healer, Hildegard of Bingen, claimed that black bile and other humour imbalances were directly caused by presence of the Devil and by sin.
 Another example of the fusion of different medicinal theories is the combination of Christian and pre-Christian ideas about elf-shot (elf- or fairy-caused diseases) and their appropriate treatments.
 The idea that elves caused disease was a pre-Christian belief that developed into the Christian idea of disease-causing demons or devils.
 Treatments for this and other types of illness reflected the coexistence of Christian and pre-Christian or pagan ideas of medicine.

 Humours

 The theory of humours was derived from the ancient medical works and was accepted until the 19th century.
 The theory stated that within every individual there were four humours, or principal fluids – black bile, yellow bile, phlegm, and blood, these were produced by various organs in the body, and they had to be in balance for a person to remain healthy.
 Too much phlegm in the body, for example, caused lung problems; and the body tried to cough up the phlegm to restore a balance.
 The balance of humours in humans could be achieved by diet, medicines, and by blood-letting, using leeches.
 Leeches were usually starved the day before application to a patient in order to increase their efficiency.
-The four humours were also associated with the four seasons, black bile-autumn, yellow bile-summer, phlegm-winter and blood-spring.
+The four humours were also associated with the four seasons; black bile with autumn, yellow bile with summer, phlegm with winter and blood with spring.